-- Applications for derogations can only be made by valid UNC Parties defined in UNC General Terms A1 1 2(b) - Applications for derogations must clearly state which Use Case/s the derogation is made under.Derogation requests not submitted under, or meeting criteria of, a Use Case will be rejected. - Applications for derogations will only be deemed valid applications when made in accordance with the Derogation Guidance Document (see appendix 1) as implemented with this modification and published on the Joint Office of Gas Transporters website. - 4.
-The following areas are out of scope for derogation applications - a) Modification Rules - b) General Terms A (Dispute Process) - c) Live Significant Code Review - d) Any part of Code that should a derogation be granted, would impact a supplier's, or end consumer's, ability to switch - e) 3rd party documents (eg NExA, NEA etc) cannot be derogated from under this process - In order for an application to be valid it must include evidence that all necessary interactions with HSE have taken place and been satisfactorily concluded.
-This includes, but is not limited to, the list as stated in the guidance document. - 6-6.
+- 1. Applications for derogations can only be made by valid UNC Parties defined in UNC General Terms A1.1.2(b) - 2.
+Applications for derogations must clearly state which Use Case/s the derogation is made under.
+Derogation requests not submitted under, or meeting criteria of, a Use Case will be rejected. - 3.
+Applications for derogations will only be deemed valid applications when made in accordance with the Derogation Guidance Document (see appendix 1) as implemented with this modification and published on the Joint Office of Gas Transporters website. - 4.
+The following areas are out of scope for derogation applications - a) Modification Rules - b) General Terms A (Dispute Process) - c) Live Significant Code Review - d) Any part of Code that should a derogation be granted, would impact a supplier's, or end consumer's, ability to switch - e) 3rd party documents (eg NExA, NEA etc) cannot be derogated from under this process - 5.
+In order for an application to be valid it must include evidence that all necessary interactions with HSE have taken place and been satisfactorily concluded.
+This includes, but is not limited to, the list as stated in the guidance document. - 6.
 Derogation requests would need to be submitted to the Joint Office, to be circulated to each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any), the CDSP and the Authority.
-Panel members will discuss the request at the first available UNC Panel, following a period of at least ten 10 days after submission to the Joint Office - 6-7.
+Panel members will discuss the request at the first available UNC Panel, following a period of at least ten 10 days after submission to the Joint Office - 7.
 Initial Panel meeting will be to approve, by Panel majority, the Derogation request to be sent for industry consultation, with a second standard panel meeting to discuss responses received to consultation and vote on approving, by Panels unanimous consensus a recommendation to The Authority in accordance with the definition of 'Panel Majority' as defined in UNC Modification Rules 2.1the derogation request.
-The standard consultation period is 15 days, ending no more than 10 days before the scheduled Panel meeting where the Derogation is to be considered, however Panel have the discretion (by majority) to shorten or lengthen either or both of these this on a case by case basis. - Panel have the ability, to request additional consultation questions to be included on a case by case basis.
+The standard consultation period is 15 days, ending no more than 10 days before the scheduled Panel meeting where the Derogation is to be considered, however Panel have the discretion (by majority) to shorten or lengthen either or both of these this on a case by case basis. - a.
+Panel have the ability, to request additional consultation questions to be included on a case by case basis. - b.
+Panel have 'send back' abilities aligned to UNC MR 9.3.1 & 9.3.2 (Consultation) as well as the ability to send for an additional consultation which will defer any vote in relation to support of implementation of recommendation until the next Panel, or 1st Panel no less than 5 Business Days after the Joint Office has received the relevant responses as requested by Panel.